Providing accommodation in a commercial dwelling is a taxable supply for GST. Commercial dwellings can be:

 - residential care homes.

 The income from providing accommodation in a house or flat is an exempt supply, which means there is no GST to pay.
-We do not see renting out a single apartment as a commercial dwelling.

-After four weeks, charge GST only on 60% of the value of the domestic goods or services.
+After 4 weeks, charge GST only on 60% of the value of the domestic goods or services.
 These are usually the right to occupy the premises and any of the following if they’re included in that right:

 - cleaning and maintenance